The Dark Secrets of Stanley Park is an exceptional guided walking tour put on by Forbidden Vancouver. It’s full of history, storytelling and nature.

 About Forbidden Vancouver

 Forbidden Vancouver Walking Tours is a locally-owned tour company.
 Their guided walks are listed below.
-Each runs for between about 1.5 and 2.5 hours and costs between around $29 and $50 (with the most expensive one involving samples of some of Vancouver’s finest chocolates)!
+Each runs for between about 1.5 and 2.5 hours and costs between around $30 and $69.

 (Note: Times, prices and other details are subject to change.
 Also, not all tours run all the time.)